-- The middle person gets possession of the arm rests.
+1. The middle person gets possession of the armrests.

 No one wants a middle seat.
 And why should they?
 It’s not as if there are any sorts of redeeming factors to those seats.
 You don’t have good access to the window or a place to rest your head.
 And you don’t have more legroom or easy access to the aisle.
 Middle seats are so universally hated that you don’t even get charged for them if you’re in Basic Economy class.
 About the only redeeming factor middle seats have are the armrests.
 So let the unfortunate person in the middle seat have them.
 And if you have a window or aisle and MUST have that second armrest, consider buying one of these.

-- The crew should be friendly, and hopefully, have a sense of humor.
-Have you ever noticed that some flight attendants are simply pills?
-Oh sure, they’re professional.
+Have you ever noticed that some flight attendants are simply pills? (even before they had to worry about anti-maskers making their lives miserable) Oh sure, they’re professional.
 But they never crack a smile (or if they do, it’s a fake, tight-lipped smile that never reaches their eyes) and act like they’re bored to tears and calling it all in.
 On the other hand, some flight attendants are awesome – they’re genuinely friendly and make you feel welcome.
 Some of them even make it their business to make something as mundane as a safety announcement a whole lot of fun.

 You know that invisible line between you and the person sitting next to you?
 Respect it.
 And if the person in the seat next to you is manspreading, here’s how to make him stop.

-- If you bring your own food on board, make sure it’s not stinky.
+8. If you bring your own food onboard, make sure it’s not stinky

 BBQ, curry, any sort of fish, smelly cheese, anything with garlic and/or onions etc. – a plane is definitely not the place to eat that kind of stuff.
 The scent will linger long after you’re done eating and no one else wants to smell that for hours on end.

 OK, OK, if you’d rather be awake during the flight, just be aware of yourself in relation to others.
-Your seat on the plane is not a place to cut your fingernails, take your shoes off, complain about whoever or whatever is bothering you, rest your feet on the armrest in front of you, tell the person next to you about your cousin’s boil that had to be lanced, pick your nose or let your little angel’s extra energy out.
+Your seat on the plane is not a place to cut your fingernails, take your shoes off, complain about whoever or whatever is bothering you, rest your feet on the armrest in front of you, tell the person next to you about your cousin’s boil that had to be lanced, pick your nose or totally ignore that your little angel is kicking the seat in front of them.